sanjayts/blog/content/about.md

 ---
 title: About
-description: Ramblings of an anime loving programmer
+description: Ramblings of a software engineer
 comments: false
 menu: main
 weight: 50
 ---

-Howdy folks, welcome to my blog!
-I'm a programmer, avid gamer and anime lover.
+Hello folks, welcome to my blog.
+I'm a software engineer, avid reader and yoga lover.